-The City of Vancouver is the fourth largest provider of drinking water in the state of Washington, serving up 9.4 billion gallons to about 230,000 people within the city and a portion of the unincorporated area in 2013.
+The City of Vancouver is the fourth largest municipal provider of drinking water in the state of Washington.
+In 2014, the City's Water Utility delivered 9.2 billion gallons to more than 230,000 people within the City and a portion of the urban unincorporated area.

 The City of Vancouver's drinking water not only meets all state and federal requirements, it frequently exceeds them.
 In fact, Vancouver puts its water through far more stringent tests than U.S. and Washington laws require.